bjhomer/HSImageSidebarView/README.md

     [sidebar release];

-It can also be created in Interface Builder by adding a UIView and then setting its class (in IB) to HSImageSidebarView.
+It can also be created in Interface Builder by adding a `UIView` and then setting its class (in IB) to `HSImageSidebarView`.

 The image sidebar receives all its information through delegate methods.
 The two required methods are these: